opral/monorepo/packages/paraglide/paraglide-js-adapter-sveltekit/README.md

 }
 ```

-During rendering there is no danger of crosstal.
+During rendering there is no danger of crosstalk.
 You can safely use messages and the `langaugeTag()` function.

 #### Re-Loading Language-Dependent data